microsoft/maro/maro/simulator/scenarios/finance/README.md

 ![Order_Workflow](../../../../docs/source/images/order.png "Order_Workflow")

-So, you can focus on importing the strategy of trading.
+So, you can focus on developing the strategy of trading.
 You can specify several episodes of a time range.
 In every episode, the environment step by tick(day, minute or event).
 Every tick the environment will output a group of decision events, includes the securities can be traded, the opening price, closing price, high and low price of the securities, the max